How To Attract Birds And Wildlife To Your Property

 Educate yourself about the wildlife that was here first.
 There are many myths and much disinformation surrounding cohabitating with wildlife.
 This can cause unfounded fear and prejudice.
 It is infinitely more enjoyable to observe birds and wildlife, and to share your property with them, than to try and either dissuade or eradicate them.
 Even That Sharp-shinned Hawk who just picked off a Northern Flicker visiting your favorite feeder deserves credit and respect for his brave survival efforts.

 If you encounter difficulties with problem wildlife, talk with us at FRBC.
 We are wildlife habitat specialist and know where you can find answers to your questions.
-In extreme cases you will need to contact the Colorado Division of Wildlife for solutions at www.wildlife.state.co.us.
+In extreme cases you will need to contact Colorado Parks and Wildlife for solutions at https://cpw.state.co.us.

 As you design and build your backyard natural habitat, always keep in mind how you will incorporate the following four essential elements.